 Because of Lynn's generosity, Koiner Farm is now protected in perpetuity under a conservation easement.
 According to Lynn, "I guess the people that I want to benefit from this [Koiner Farm] are my neighbors and the community."

 PROBLEM & PURPOSE

-As reported by U.S. News and World Report, the average age of America's farmers is 58.3.
-Of note, farmers rank second in age only to motor vehicle operators, who's average age is 59.2.
+As reported by U.S. News and World Report, the United States has lost 4 million of its 6 million family farms since 1940 and the average age of America's farmers is now 58.3.
+(Note, farmers rank second in age only to motor vehicle operators, who's average age is 59.2.)

-The agriculture industry is on the verge of its third major revolution of the past 100 years.
-However, if there is any hope for an agricultural revolution of the 21st century that is rooted in sustainability and equity, people must have time to observe, experience and appreciate their food, their land, and their neighbors .
-This is why CKC exists.
+Agriculture, as we know it, is in its third (some say fourth) major revolution of just the past 100 years.
+However, if there is any hope for an agricultural revolution that is rooted in sustainability, resiliency, and equity, people must have time to observe, experience and appreciate their food, their land, and their neighbors ... this is why CKC exists.